Central Bearded Dragon

 Diet and Nutrition

-The Central bearded dragon is an opportunistic omnivore who is not very choosey about food.
-The dragon has stomach which is able to accommodate large amount of food.
-These dragons feed upon small rodents, lizards, insects, spiders well as plants.
+Central bearded dragons are opportunistic omnivores and are not very choosey about food.
+They feed upon small rodents, lizards, insects, spiders and plants.

 Mating Habits